-The Debts Recovery Tribunals are fully empowered to pass comprehensive orders like Civil Courts.
+The Debt Recovery Tribunals are fully empowered to pass comprehensive orders like in Civil Courts.
 The Tribunals can hear cross suits, counter claims and allow set offs.
 However, they cannot hear claims of damages or deficiency of services or breach of contract or criminal negligence on the part of the lenders.

-The Debts Recovery Tribunals can appoint Receivers, Commissioners, pass ex-parte orders, ad-interim orders, interim orders apart from powers to review its own decision and hear appeals against orders passed by the Recovery Officers of the Tribunals.
+The Debt Recovery Tribunals can appoint receivers, commissioners, pass ex-parte orders, ad-interim orders, interim orders apart from powers to review its own decision and hear appeals against orders passed by the Recovery Officers of the Tribunals: